 WHAT IS BANKRUPTCY?

-Bankruptcy is a legal procedure which will give debtors federal protection from creditors.
-Under the bankruptcy code all of your debts will be discharged and give you a fresh financial start.
+Bankruptcy is a legal procedure giving debtors federal protection from creditors.
+Under the bankruptcy code you can protect certain assets, get relief from most debts and enjoy a fresh financial start!

-Filing bankruptcy could wipe out credit card debt and other unsecured debts.
-If filed, no creditor can legally collect of those debts.
+Filing bankruptcy can wipe out credit card debt and other unsecured debts.
+Once filed, no creditor can collect on those debts.

-Bankruptcy can stop creditor harassment, as in phone calls and harassing letters and could stop repossession of your car or foreclosure of your home.
-You could still retain your home even if a foreclosure has already been filed.
+Bankruptcy can stop repossession of your car and foreclosure of your home.
+You may still keep your home even if a foreclosure has already been filed.

 Medical debt is discharged through bankruptcy.
-Overall, health care is the main reason in the U.S. for filing bankruptcy.
-Hospitals and ER services cannot refuse you service in the future, if you were to file.
+Overall, medical bills are the main reason in the U.S. for bankruptcy.
+Hospitals and ER services cannot refuse you service in the future because of your bankruptcy.

 WHICH BANKRUPTCY OPTION BEST FITS MY SITUATION?

-The most common filings for bankruptcy are chapter 7 and chapter 13.
+The most common filings for bankruptcy are Chapter 7 and Chapter 13.
 Chapter 7 will wipe out all your unsecured debt (credit cards, medical debts, utilities, etc.).
-You can also keep your house and vehicle in chapter 7, as long as your current on payments.
-Chapter 7 is a straight bankruptcy, referred to as a liquidation bankruptcy.
-This will stop all collection proceedings including phone calls, mailings, garnishments and court proceedings.
-As many as 65% of consumer bankruptcy filings in the U.S. are chapter 7.
+In most situations, you can keep your house and vehicle in Chapter 7, as long as your current on payments.
+Chapter 7 is a straight bankruptcy.
+Chapter 7 bankruptcy will stop all collection proceedings including phone calls, mailings, garnishments and court proceedings.
+Most bankruptcy filings in the U.S. are Chapter 7.

-Chapter 13 is a repayment plan.
-It is referred to as a wage earner.
-You must have a reliable source of income so that you can repay all or a portion of your debt.
-Chapter 13 will stop a foreclosure or repossession as well.
-It is designed to help you retain your home or vehicle if your behind.
-You will repay 1% to 100% of your debt, depending on your individual situation.
-This will last a minimum of three years and max of five years.
-During this time it will be up to the creditors to file claim in order to be paid during the case.
+Chapter 13 is a repayment plan and is sometimes referred to as a wage earner plan.
+You must have a reliable source of income.
+Chapter 13 will stop a foreclosure of a home and/or repossession of vehicles.
+It is designed to help you catch up on your home and/or vehicle payments if you are behind.
+You will repay 1% to 100% of your unsecured debt, depending on your individual situation.
+This will last a minimum of three years and maximum of five years.
+During this time it will be up to the creditors to file claim in order to be paid during your case.

 WHAT DEBTS WILL A BANKRUPTCY NOT ERASE?

 Student Loans – Most student loan debt is not dischargeable.
-In some situations a debtor can claim that student loan debt causes an extreme hardship and can obtain a discharge, but it is very difficult to persuade a Bankruptcy Court to discharge a student loan debt.
+In some situations a debtor can discharge student loan debt if they can prove the debt causes an extreme hardship.
+This is usually an uphill battle but possible.

-Taxes – Some income tax debt can be discharged in bankruptcy, but this varies, you should make an appointment for your free consultation to discuss your individual situation.
+Taxes – Some income tax debt can be discharged in bankruptcy, but this varies.
+Make an appointment to discuss your individual situation.

-Alimony and Child Support – Back payments or arrearages for child support and for alimony are nondischargeable.
-Orders to pay attorney fees in child support and child custody cases are usually nondischargeable.
+Alimony and Child Support – Back payments (arrearages), current child support and alimony are non-dischargeable .

 WHAT HAPPENS AFTER BANKRUPTCY?